Kijimuna: Stories

-In Popular Culture
+In popular culture

-A Kijimuna appears as a recurring character in Disney Japan's spinoff anime series Stitch!.
+A Kijimuna appears as a recurring character in Disney's anime series Stitch!.
 His special power is sneezing because his nose is powerful enough to blow anyone away.

 In Google Doodle Champion Island Games, The Kijimuna are described as having red hair and body and love racing on the beach.

 Set in Okinawa, the anime The Aquatope on White Sand features a Kijimuna that appears frequently in earlier episodes.
 It is implied to be the source of visions experienced by visitors to the Gama Gama Aquarium.